SeqRisk: Transformer-augmented latent variable model for robust survival prediction with longitudinal data: Experiments

 \subsection{Experiment Setup}

-For the neural network-based models, we segregated the datasets into training, validation, and testing sets to facilitate rigorous model training and unbiased evaluation.
-For Cox and RSF models, the validation data was incorporated into the training set.
+For neural network-based models, we segregated the datasets into training, validation, and testing sets to facilitate rigorous model training and unbiased evaluation, retaining the original PhysioNet dataset splits provided by the PhysioNet Challenge 2012 for comparability.

-For the MNIST dataset, we employed three random splits to ensure robustness and reliability in our model assessments.
-For the CHD dataset, we utilized 5-fold cross-validation, to ensure that each subject is included in the test set exactly once.
-The final results for both datasets are reported as the mean and standard deviation of the concordance index across all splits.
+For the MNIST dataset, we utilized three random splits to ensure robustness and reliability in our model evaluations.
+For the CHD dataset, we implemented a 5-fold cross-validation to ensure that each subject is included in the test set exactly once.
+The final results for both datasets are reported as the mean and standard deviation of the C-index across all splits.
+For the PhysioNet dataset, we report the test results of the experiment that yield the best validation performance.

-In our experiments, we imputed missing data for Cox and RSF models by employing two distinct imputation techniques: mean imputation, and $k$-nearest neighbors (KNN) imputation.
-Since these two models are static models, we used the last observation time point in our experiments.
-Additionally, for the RSF model, we conducted a grid search to fine-tune various parameters, ensuring optimal model configuration.
-We reported best-performing approach in the final evaluations for each model.
-For the neural network-based models (Dynamic DeepHIT, and SeqRisk models), we experimented with various configurations, ultimately using the best validation scores to determine the final test results. \paragraph{Implementation} For the MNIST dataset, the architecture utilized convolutional encoder and decoder networks, specifically optimized for handling image data.
-The SeqRisk: LVAE + Transformer model for this dataset incorporated Gaussian process (GP) configurations that accounted for observation time, patient ID, and their interactions.
-For the Coronary Heart Disease (CHD) dataset, the GP configurations in the SeqRisk: LVAE + Transformer model were designed to consider patient ID, observation time, age, and interactions between observation time and various factors such as gender, treatment plan, arrhythmia, and smoking status.
-Detailed model configurations are available in \appendixref{subsec:Seqrisk_impl}.
+In our experiments, missing data for Cox and RSF models were imputed using two distinct imputation techniques: mean and K-nearest neighbors (KNN) imputations.
+Given these models' static nature, we utilized only the last observation time point.
+Additionally, for RSF, we conducted a grid search to fine-tune various parameters, ensuring optimal model configuration.
+We report the best-performing approach in the final evaluations for each model.
+For the neural network-based models, we experimented with various configurations and selected the best validation scores to determine the final test results.

+\paragraph{Implementation} For the MNIST dataset, convolutional encoder and decoder networks were employed, optimized specifically for image data.
+The SeqRisk: LVAE+Transformer model for this dataset incorporated Gaussian process (GP) configurations accounting for observation time, patient ID, and their interactions.
+For the CHD dataset, GP configurations in the SeqRisk: LVAE+Transformer model included patient ID, observation time, age, and interactions between observation time and various factors such as gender, treatment plan, arrhythmia, and smoking status.
+For the PhysioNet dataset, the GP configurations considered patient ID and observation time.
+Detailed model configurations are available in Appendix \ref{subsec:Seqrisk_impl}.